-The competitor starting before the starting signal must be penalised (unintentional misconduct).
+False start (before the starting signal) must be penalized as misconduct).
 If the starting signal sounds before the penalised is declared, the race shall continue and the competitor or competitor(s) shall be penalised after completion of the race.
 If the penalised is declared before the starting signal, the signal shall not be given, but the competitor(s) shall be called back and start again.
 The Referee repeats the starting procedure beginning with the long whistle.